 The National Aged Care Emergency Response (NACER) mobilises experienced aged care staff to care for people in aged care facilities affected by COVID-19.
 These workers come from areas without community transmission.
 Initially supporting Victoria, the program can expand to other areas, as needed.

-The Dementia, Ageing and Aged Care Mission is a research program that is investing $185 million from 2018–19 to 2028–29.
-It aims to support older Australians to maintain their health and quality of life as they age, live independently for longer, and access quality care when they need it.
+The Dementia, Ageing and Aged Care Mission is investing $185 million.
+It supports older Australians to maintain their health and quality of life as they age, live independently for longer, and access quality care when they need it.